Verified for Patch 8 (April 2026). Values and mechanics may change with future updates.

 Most guides present this as an either-or choice.
 It isn’t.
 You can explore both the Underdark and the Mountain Pass fully before the event that advances Act 2.
 Do both.

 The Mountain Pass is faster and contains the Rosymorn Monastery, which holds the Blood of Lathander — one of the strongest weapons available before Act 2.
-It also advances Lae’zel’s questline through the githyanki crèche.
+It also advances Lae’zel’s questline through the githyanki crèche — covered in full in our BG3 Githyanki Creche guide, including every unique item and the Inquisitor fight.
 The Underdark takes longer but contains the Adamantine Forge (for crafting powerful armour and weapons), unique faction storylines, and substantially more loot.
 Clearing the Goblin Camp first, then running both areas, means you arrive at Act 2 better equipped and at a higher level.

 Long Rest Timing